 • Part 253 is known as the diagnostics and maintenance part and defines a variety of reported data points – such as failure conditions, under/over-voltage events, thermal derating, number of power cycles, and more – for both the luminaire driver as well as for the light source itself.

 All three together come close to one hundred data points which can be reported by a luminaire.
-Considering there may be thousands of luminaires in a Bluetooth® mesh network, it is fair to say luminaire business can be considered a big data business.
+Considering there may be thousands of luminaires in a Bluetooth® Mesh network, it is fair to say luminaire business can be considered a big data business.
 Surprised?
 Maybe.
 But that data can really be useful for a variety of purposes: managing the lighting systems, optimizing energy consumption, and predictive maintenance.
 It is all available today.

-Learn more about the technical insights on how DALI interoperates with Bluetooth mesh.
+Learn more about the technical insights on how DALI interoperates with Bluetooth Mesh.

 Partnership Benefits